-CONCENTRATIONS: COUNSELING PSYCHOLOGY SCHOOL PSYCHOLOGY
+COUNSELING PSYCHOLOGY SCHOOL PSYCHOLOGY

 The doctoral program offered by the Department of Psychology includes two concentrations: Counseling Psychology and School Psychology.
-These concentrations are designed for the student seeking training as a Scientist-Professional.
-Both concentrations seek to prepare graduates for licensure as Counseling psychologists and School Psychologists as established by the State Board of Examiners in Psychology -Division of Health Related Boards and the Tennessee Department of Education, respectively.
+Both concentrations seek to prepare graduates for licensure as Counseling Psychologists and School Psychologists as established by the State Board of Examiners in Psychology - Division of Health Related Boards and the Tennessee Board of Education, respectively.
 Prior graduate course work and the student's goals and objectives are considered in determining annual admissions and the individual student's program of study.